tsnellgrove/dark_castle3/doc/to_do.md

 				- IDEA: take() is already limited by validate() to contents of Seat
 				- IDEA: however drop() currently always puts items in the room.floor_lst
 				- DONE: need to check for containment and spaace in drop method
-			- TBD: update room title to ", from Seat"
+			- TBD: update room title to f", in the {Seat}"
 		- TBD: full test of burt in chair
 		- TBD: move examine() to Writing class from validate() [fix doc_string too]
 		- TBD: test with test_frog holding test_box (PortableContainer) holding red_mcguffin Item